psantori/CLABPush-Go/README.md

     go install github.com/contactlab/clabpush-go/uploader

-Always assuming you are in the sample directory, you can use it with
+Assuming again you are in the sample directory, you can use it with

-    uploader -in export.csv -user your_username -secret your_secret -address your.sftp.server.address -directory incoming/xmlfiles -file exported.csv
+    uploader -in export.csv -user your_username -secret your_secret -address your.sftp.server -directory incoming/xmlfiles -file exported.csv

-The above will roughly do the equivalent of this
+That is a lot of stuff, and it will roughly do the equivalent of this

-    sftp your_username:your_secret@your.sftp.server.address:incoming/xmlfiles
+    sftp your_username:your_secret@your.sftp.server:incoming/xmlfiles
     put export.csv
+    rename export.csv exported.csv
+    ! touch ok.xml
     put ok.xml
-    quit
+    ! rm ok.xml
+    exit

-In other words, it will attemp to log in as *your_username* on the *your.sftp.server.address* and upload the *export.csv* file in the remote directory *incoming/xmlfiles*.
+In other words, it will attemp to log in as *your_username* on the *your.sftp.server.address* and copy the *export.csv* file as *exported.csv* in the remote directory *incoming/xmlfiles*.
 It will also create an empty *ok.xml* file in the same directory.

 # Notes